Documents to Include with Your Medicaid Application

 - Copy of vehicle registration

-Medicaid does not count the following items as resources: a home that you own and live in, an irrevocable burial policy, your car, term life insurance policies and personal possessions.
+Medicaid does not count the following items as resources: a home that you own and live in, an irrevocable burial policy, your vehicle, term life insurance policies and personal possessions.

 Where to Turn In your Medicaid Application (for Medical Coverage only!):

 You can submit your application for medical coverage through your county Department of Human Services (DHS) or you can also submit it through a Medicaid Assistance (MA) site.
 In the Denver metro area, the Access Medical Enrollment Services (AMES) site in Aurora has extensive experience with HCBS and LTC Medicaid applications.
-You can make an appointment to sit down with an AMES specialist who will review your application and submit it to the county DHS office.
-This is an excellent option if you are submitting an application on behalf of someone else.
+You can make an appointment to sit down with an AMES specialist who will review your application and submit it to the county DHS office (Note: due to COVID, the AMES site is accepting walk-in clients who will be assisted virtually and over the phone).
+Working with AMES is an excellent option if you are submitting an application on behalf of someone else.
 (Note: applications for food/financial assistance only must be submitted directly to your county Department of Human Services).

 Make an appointment with AMES by: